bishoySouser/bank-assistant/README.md

 # Bank AI Assistant

-This project is a smart banking assistant for  (Commercial International Bank) built with Python, LangChain, Streamlit, and a local vector database for retrieval-augmented generation (RAG).
+This project is a smart banking assistant for  (Bank) built with Python, LangChain, Streamlit, and a local vector database for retrieval-augmented generation (RAG).

 ## Overview